univention/container-umc/helm/gateway/README.md

 null
 </pre>
 </td>
-			<td>The flag that triggers whether to show the cookie banner in the UMC/portal frontend.
+			<td>The flag that triggers whether to show the cookie consent banner in the UMC/portal frontend.
 Example: `true`</td>
 		</tr>
 		<tr>
 			<td>umcGateway.ssoFqdn</td>